websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to the network configuration of your services in a DXP Cloud environment:

 * **Maximum Custom Domains**: There is a limit of 50 [custom domains](../infrastructure-and-operations/networking/custom-domains.md) if you have multiple services exposed outside of the environment (in addition to the default web server).
-However, the web server can use a limit of 1500 custom domains.
+However, the web server can use a limit of 1500 custom domains if it is the only point of entry.

 * **Maximum SSL Certificates**: A maximum of 14 custom SSL certificates are allowed.
-This may be less depending on the provider issuing the certificates.
+The provider issuing the certificates may also impose its own limitations to make this less.

 * **Public IP Addresses**: By default, every environment has one public IP address, and services within the environment have internal IP addresses.
 However, you can configure a service's ports to be external, assigning a public IP address to the service.